 Abstract:

-The supramolecular cage CC3, which contains imine bonds, was successfully synthesized via the Schiff base reaction between 1,3,5-triformylbenzene and (R, R)-1,2-cyclohexanediamine.
-Subsequently, the reduced molecular cage RCC3, featuring secondary amine bonds, was obtained by employing NaBH
+The supramolecular cage CC3, which contains imine bonds, is successfully synthesized via the Schiff base reaction between 1,3,5-triformylbenzene and (

 4 as a reducing agent.
-Utilizing RCC3 as a template, ultrasmall palladium nanoclusters (Pd@cage) were prepared through a reverse dual-solvent method.
-Leveraging the protonation and positive charge characteristics of Pd@cage, a bimetallic Au-Pd composite structure was fabricated via an assembly strategy, thereby forming an interfacial electric field.
+Utilizing RCC3 as a template, ultrasmall palladium nanoclusters (Pd@cage) are prepared through a reverse dual-solvent method.
+Leveraging the protonation and positive charge characteristics of Pd@cage, a bimetallic Au-Pd composite structure is fabricated via an assembly strategy, thereby forming an interfacial electric field.
 Upon visible light irradiation, gold nanoparticles (AuNPs) exhibit the localized surface plasmon resonance (LSPR) effect, which generates photogenerated electrons and holes.
 These photogenerated charge carriers are effectively separated in the interfacial electric field.
 Specifically, the photogenerated electrons (e

 −) are transferred to the surface of Pd@cage, where they reduce O